aaron18072002/note_v2/tu_vung.md

 - badge (n): boảng tên
 - berry (n): quả trứng cá
 - before = prior to = ahead of = in advance of: trước khi
-- be in charge of = be responsible for = be capable of = qualified: đủ khả năng
+- be in charge of = be responsible for: chịu trách nghiệm
+- be capable of = qualified for = eligible for: đủ khả năng
 - be accustomed to = be familiar with: quen với
 - because = as = since = now that = in that = given that: bởi vì
 - because of = due to = owing to = on account of = in light of = given = as a result of: bởi vì